Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Numerical simulations

 We apply the trace FEM as described in section~\ref{sectioncont} to simulate the mixing layer of isothermal incompressible viscous surface fluid at several Reynolds numbers.
 The setup resembles the classical problem of the Kelvin--Helmholtz instability: For a detailed discussion of the planar analogue we refer to~\cite{schroeder2019reference} and references therein.
 At higher Reynolds numbers the flow exhibits sharp internal layers and intensive vortical dynamics, offering a good test problem for both discretizations and flow solvers.

 For discretization, an initial triangulation $\T_{h_0}$ was build by dividing $\Omega=(-\frac53,\frac53)^3$ into $2^3$ cubes and further splitting each cube into 6 tetrahedra with $h_0 = \frac53$.
 Further, the mesh is refined only close to the surface, and $\ell \in \mathbb{N}$ denotes the level of refinement so that $h_\ell = \frac53\,2^{-\ell}$.
-The trace $\vect P_2$--$P_1$ Taylor--Hood finite element method with BDF2 time stepping is applied as described in \eqref{discrete}--\eqref{BDF2}, with the choice of parameters in \eqref{param} and \eqref{gamma}.
-No further stabilizing terms, e.g., of streamline diffusion type, were included in the method, since the computed solutions do not reveal any spurious modes.
+The trace $\vect P_2$--$P_1$ Taylor--Hood finite element method with BDF2 time stepping is applied as described in \eqref{semi-discrete}--\eqref{BDF2}, with the choice of parameters in \eqref{param}.
+The choice of $\gamma$ is $\gamma=1$ in the full AL and a mesh-dependent $\gamma$ in the modified AL. No further stabilizing terms, e.g., of streamline diffusion type, were included in the method, since the computed solutions do not reveal any spurious modes.
 We would like the discretization error, which results from the approximation of $\Gamma$, to be consistent with the higher order interpolation properties of $\vect P_2$ elements~\cite{jankuhn2020error}.
 To address this, we apply additional refinement to define a piecewise-linear surface $\Gamma_h$ used for the purpose of numerical integration as described in~\cite[section~6.3]{olshanskiiinf}.
 Software packages DROPS~\cite{DROPS} and Belos, Amesos from Trilinos~\cite{trilinos-website} were used for matrices assembling and algebraic solver execution, respectively.
 Because of the additional refinement used to define numerical quadratures, the matrix assembling time grows superlinear in our examples.
 The optimal complexity here can be obtained by using isoparametric higher order trace elements~\cite{lehrenfeld2016high}, not however implemented in the software we use.